opengeospatial/ogcapi-coverages/README.md

 `GET /collections/myCoverage/coverage?scale-size=Lon(800),Lat(400)`

-Retrieve a the coverage at a a resolution of 800 cells for the longitude axis and 400 cells for the latitude axis.
+Retrieve a the coverage at a resolution of 800 cells for the longitude axis and 400 cells for the latitude axis.

 `GET /collections/myCoverage/coverage?scale-factor=2`